Tips for Learning Arabic

-Vocab lists are ok but slow, learning phrases and sentences is much better.
+Vocabulary lists are ok but slow, learning phrases and sentences is much better.
 This does not mean you should not learn vocab lists, it may suit you at times.

 Listen to audios of Arabic speakers in the target area that you wish to learn.
 So if you want to learn Modern Arabic listen to the news or documentaries.
-If you want to learn Classical Arabic listen to the Quran and Tafseer talks.
+If you want to learn Classical Arabic listen to the Quran, talks and some debates.